jayadeepjayaraman/udacity-machinelearning/README.md

 ### PCA
 I didnt spend too much time in using K-Best or any other feature reduction/selection techniques, the reason being I wanted to use PCA as a pre-processing step to one of the classifiers.
 It's quite reasonable to think that all the **email** features we have, 5 initial features plus 1 computed feature, really represent 1 underlying feature or principal component, something like increased amount of communication between POI's versus between POI's and non-POI's.
 The same goes for the financial features, which we could think are really measuring the POI's corruption via big money gains.
 In other words, we expect that a POI has a higher money gain compared to a non-POI, and that all the financial features are really trying to measure this underlying one.
 By tuning the parameters, we get the best classification results and from the **29** features in total, they are reduced to **20** principal components.

+> What algorithm did you end up using?
+What other one(s) did you try?
+How did model performance differ between algorithms?

 ## Algorithms selection and tuning
 For the analysis of the data, a total of 10 classifiers were tried out, which include:
 - Logistic Regression